invisible-college/statebus/readme.md

 But these globals are disabled on multi-user servers, where they become ambiguous.

-(We might remove multiple busses in a future release.)
+(We might remove multiple busses in a future release.
+Then you would disambiguate with keys, instead.)

 ## Support multiple users